Sometimes you just need a boost, something to boost your mood and maybe others’ moods. A great way to boost your mood is to burst into song.

 ― John Barrowman

-I’m glad you asked.
+I’m glad you asked!
+Barrowman is enjoying a prolific career in film, television, and stage.
 He’s most famous–at least to me anyway–for his role as Dark Archer on Arrow.
-Barrowman is enjoying a prolific career in film, television and stage.
+He’s also often quoted for his witty wisdom.

 Just Like Buddy Elf